Markets

 -1.2 pp

-18.1 % Savings Rate
+17.8 % Savings Rate

 0.0 pp

-The USA is a country with 336.48 million inhabitants in 2024 and was the world's 1st largest economy.
+The United States had a population of 340.1 million in 2024 and was the world’s largest economy (26.1% of global GDP).

-In turn, 56.4% of trips abroad made by North American tourists in 2024 were by land; 39.9% were by air; and 3.7% were by sea.
+In turn, 56.4% of trips abroad taken by U.S. tourists in 2024 were by land; 39.9% were by air; and 3.7% by sea.

 Perspectives

-OAG Scheludes Analyser's estimates for the 2025 summer season (April 1 to September 30, 2025), compared to the summer of 2024 for the North American market, show the behavior of its main European destinations in terms of the number of scheduled air seats available on direct flights from the USA: United Kingdom: 7.2 million seats (-2.2%), Germany: 3.9 million (+1.2%), France: 3.2 million (+2.4%), Italy: 2.3 million (+8.5%) and Spain: 1.9 million (+5.1%).
+OAG Schedules Analyzer estimates for the 2025 summer season (April 1 to September 30, 2025) compared to the 2024 summer season for the North American market reveal the performance of its main European destinations in terms of the number of scheduled seats available on direct flights from the U.S.: United Kingdom: 7.2 million seats (-2.2%), Germany: 3.9 million (+1.2%), France: 3.2 million (+2.4%), Italy: 2.3 million (+8.5%), and Spain: 1.9 million (+5.1%).

-According to Google Destination Insights flight searches for the first four months of 2025, in terms of the number of searches in the main European markets, the United Kingdom has a 7.6% share, France (4.2%), Italy (4.0%), Spain (2.9%) and Germany (1.5%).
-Europe has a total share of 20.3%.
+According to Google Destination Insights flight search data for the first four months of 2025, in terms of the number of searches in major European markets, the United Kingdom accounts for a 7.6% share, France (4.2%), Italy (4.0%), Spain (2.9%), and Germany (1.5%).
+Europe accounts for a total of 20.3% of the market share.